By Crystal Rose, Posted on 10th March, 2018 at 10:05 AM

 What is your competitive differentiator?
 Is your energy drink free from sugar?
 Is your food gluten-free?
 Is your camera waterproof?

 Whatever makes your company/brand stand out from the rest is something which you would like to highlight in your bio section.
-This holds especially true if you want to grow your followers and acquire new customers on the platform.
+This holds especially true if you want to grow your followers and acquire new leads on the platform.

 For instance, Tarte Cosmetics, with over 7.6 million followers, highlights in their bio that they are cruelty-77free besides being mineral oils, gluten and parabens free.